-Ehlers-Danlos syndrome (EDS) is a group of inherited disorders marked by extremely loose joints, hyperelastic skin that bruises easily, and easily damaged blood vessels.
+Ehlers-Danlos syndrome (EDS) is a group of inherited disorders marked by extremely loose joints, hyperelastic (very stretchy) skin that bruises easily, and easily damaged blood vessels.

-There are six major types and at least five minor types of Ehlers-Danlos syndrome.
+There are 6 major types and at least 5 minor types of Ehlers-Danlos syndrome.

-A variety of gene mutations (changes) cause problems with collagen.
-This is the material that provides strength and structure to skin, bone, blood vessels, and internal organs.
+A variety of gene changes (mutations) cause problems with collagen.
+This is the material that provides strength and structure to:

 Family history is a risk factor in some cases.

 Symptoms of EDS include: